By Sully Chaudhary, Founder, WriterArmy

 Success, you have a new lead!
 The user has completed a CTA form and now lands on a “Thank You” page.
 You have the client right where you want them, so don’t ignore how to work this to your advantage.
 Provide similar offers or related blog posts to encourage them to continue interacting with your site.

 It’s shocking to find that this step is often missed entirely in the email marketing process.
 But how else are you able to evaluate performance and further understand your audience if you don’t check back a week or so after the campaign has gone live?
 This data will only help to grow and excel your marketing capabilities in the future.

-If you are currently developing an email marketing campaign for your business, Writer Army is a leading content service specializing in email writing that can craft high converting, effective, valuable and interesting email content for your audience.
+If you are currently developing an email marketing campaign for your business, Writer Army is a leading email marketing and email content service specializing in high converting, effective, valuable and interesting email content for your audience.